wzoustanford/angle/README.md

 # Angle.ac

-# Angle MatrixRL: Deep RL for Atari and Beyond
+# Angle MatrixRL: Deep RL for Online Real-time RL and performance

-Welcome to **Angle MatrixRL**, an open-source reinforcement learning framework built for fun, research, and serious performance.
+Welcome to **Angle MatrixRL**, an open-source reinforcement learning framework built for research and real-time system performance.
 This repo offers a clean, extensible, and reproducible codebase to train agents on **Atari**, **Retro**, and other classic environments using modern deep RL algorithms.

 ---

 ## Features

 - **RL algorithms towards State-of-the-art**: DQN, PPO, A2C, Rainbow, NEC, Agent57 and more.
-- **towards online RL**: Components trusted by real-time services
+- **towards online RL**: Towards industry grade efficiency.
+Components trusted by real-time production services.
 - **Multi-environment support**: Atari (ALE via Gymnasium), economic and financial data, custom environments.
 - **Modular & extensible** design: Easily plug in new agents, models, and environments.
 - **Training dashboards** with TensorBoard integration.